rapidsai/rmm/README.md

 array([1., 2., 3.])
 ```

-### MemoryResources
+### MemoryResource objects

-MemoryResources are used to configure how device memory allocations are made by
+`MemoryResource` objects are used to configure how device memory allocations are made by
 RMM.

-By default, i.e., if you don't set a MemoryResource explicitly, RMM
-uses the `CudaMemoryResource`, which uses `cudaMalloc` for
+By default if a `MemoryResource` is not set explicitly, RMM uses the `CudaMemoryResource`, which
-allocating device memory.
+uses `cudaMalloc` for allocating device memory.

-`rmm.reinitialize()` provides an easy way to initialize RMM with specific
+`rmm.reinitialize()` provides an easy way to initialize RMM with specific memory resource options
-memory resource options across multiple devices.
-See `help(rmm.reinitialize) for
+across multiple devices.
+See `help(rmm.reinitialize) for full details.
-full details.

-For lower-level control, `rmm.mr.set_current_device_resource()` function can be
+For lower-level control, the `rmm.mr.set_current_device_resource()` function can be
 used to set a different MemoryResource for the current CUDA device.
 For
 example, enabling the `ManagedMemoryResource` tells RMM to use
 `cudaMallocManaged` instead of `cudaMalloc` for allocating memory: